kristihchinen/kristihchinen.github.io/projects/Hawaii Absentee Application.md

 **My Involvement**

 This project was an individual project to test my PHP and html skills.
 Being that this was the first class that I was learning other programming languages other than java I was scared.
-However, I took the assignemnt apart little-by-little and slowly got it completed.
+However, I took the assignment apart little-by-little and slowly got it completed.
 I also went back and forth between the lectures to make sure I fully understood the concepts.

 **What I Learned**